MOR-transport/plasmax/README.md

 ## Diagnostics and plotting

-Runtime CSV diagnostics and the `plasmax-diags` post-processing tool are documented in [src/diagnostics/README.md](src/diagnostics/README.md).
+Runtime diagnostics can be visualized using `plasmax-diags` post-processing tool, which is documented in [src/diagnostics/README.md](src/diagnostics/README.md).

 ## Testing